jmfernandes/robin_stocks/README.rst

 Robin-Stocks API Library
 ========================
-This library provides a pure python interface to interact with the Robinhood API, Gemini API, and TD Ameritrade API.
+This library provides a pure Python interface that interacts with the Robinhood API, Gemini API, and TD Ameritrade API.
 The code is simple to use, easy to understand, and easy to modify.
-With this library you can view information on stocks, options, and crypto-currencies in real time, create your own robo-investor or trading algorithm, and improve your programming skills.
+With this library, you can view information on stocks, options, and crypto-currencies in real-time, create your own robo-investor or trading algorithm, and improve your programming skills.

 To join our Slack channel where you can discuss trading and coding, click the link https://join.slack.com/t/robin-stocks/shared_invite/zt-7up2htza-wNSil5YDa3zrAglFFSxRIA